ISO 27001 Control 5.32: Intellectual Property Rights

 Proper management and protection of these rights are essential not only for compliance with legal, statutory, regulatory, and contractual obligations but also for preserving the organisation’s competitive advantage. #

-This article outlines best practices and guidelines for implementing robust intellectual property protection procedures.
+This article outlines best practices and guidelines for implementing ISO 27001 Control 5.32 and a robust intellectual property protection procedures.

 Purpose of Protecting Intellectual Property Rights